Visa Applications

 To successfully secure a Schengen visa for Austria, it is crucial to be well-prepared and to collect all the required information on your nationality and reason for travel in advance.

 It is essential to apply for your visa sooner rather than later.
-As a general rule in the Schengen region, visa applications should be submitted no later than 15 working days before the anticipated date of arrival in a member nation.
+AAs a general rule, Schengen visa applications must be submitted at least 15 calendar days before the intended visit and no earlier than 6 months before the start of the intended visit.
 Appointments can be booked for months in advance and cannot be expedited.

 An appointment must be scheduled to lodge your application, but first we will check the availability and advise accordingly.
 You must gather a selection of required documentation to prove you have sufficient financial means to support yourself, as well as evidence of your accommodation and flights to and from Austria.